milgra/zenmusic/doc/ROAD.md

  - if you sort a filtered list it falls back to full list
  - song editor field resize, reopen - wrong sizes in edited fields
  - filter, play song, unfilter, jump to current song - wrong song
- - release all bitmaps after adding to texmap, re-render them on texture reset to save 300M memory
  - join pthreads to avoid memory leak report
  - glyph grey out when texture reset
  - show scrollbar on mouse over, fade in/out